Research work IV.

 - Work to fulfil the PhD thesis proposal

 In the fourth year, students are expected to show a solid progression of the research project, with important component in data analysis and interpretation.

-Students should have acquired sufficient expertise in content knowledge, skill in laboratory methods, and knowledge of research methods and statistics.
-At least one submitted or accepted/published paper in international journal with IF is expected.
+Students should have acquired sufficient expertise in content knowledge, skill in laboratory methods, and knowledge of research methods.
+At least one accepted/published paper or paper sent in publication in international journal with IF is expected.